-Tamoxifen is a prescription drug first approved by the Food and Drug Administration (FDA) in 1977 to treat breast cancer.
+Tamoxifen is a prescription drug first approved by the U.S. Food and Drug Administration (FDA) in 1977 to treat breast cancer.
 Tamoxifen was later also approved to prevent breast cancer.
 Tamoxifen is commonly given after surgery (when it is known as an adjuvant treatment) or after chemotherapy to prevent the return of breast cancer.
-It is also prescribed to some women who are at high risk for breast cancer in order to prevent cancer from developing.
-It can be taken by women of any age, whether or not they have gone through menopause.
+It is also prescribed to those who are at high risk for breast cancer in order to prevent cancer from developing.
+It can be taken before, during, or after menopause.

 About two-thirds of breast cancers are estrogen receptor-positive, meaning that they require estrogen in order to grow.
 Tamoxifen is a member of a class of drugs called selective estrogen receptor modulators, or SERM, that provide hormone therapy for receptor-positive breast cancer.
 Tamoxifen is believed to work by reducing the effect of estrogen in estrogen receptor positive breast cancers.

 How do I take it?

 Tamoxifen is taken orally once a day, sometimes for five years or longer.
 It is best to take it at the same time each day.
 Tamoxifen is available as a pill or as a liquid.

 It is important to use effective birth control while taking tamoxifen.

 Always follow your doctor’s instructions exactly when taking tamoxifen.